 In planning this work, Wiltshire Council and the MOD are engaging other public authorities such as the NHS and the emergency services to ensure plans are sustainable to deliver services to the military community without detriment to the civilian community.

-Communities have been kept informed of progress via monthly newsletters and Area Board briefings which are issued to parish councils within the Amesbury, Pewsey, Tidworth and Warminster area boards.
+Communities have been kept informed of progress via regular newsletters and Area Board briefings which are issued to parish councils within the Amesbury, Pewsey, Tidworth and Warminster area boards.

 Image: Defence Imagery